What patients can I use the TreatGx software for?

 – Sections in red indicate that more information is required to create/update medication options.

-– Genetic information is preloaded if your patient orders TreatGxPlus online and their sample has been processed.
+– The genetic information is preloaded if your patient orders TreatGxPlus online and their sample has been processed.

 – Expand each section by clicking on the plus icon and enter or update the information.